1031-Systems/1031_Delivery/README.md

 The currently available version is __VERSION__.
 It is totally beta.
 Seems to work for me but I know the ins and outs.
 Someday this will be a previous version that may be available.
+Note that I am a code developer but not, by any stretch of the imagination, a repo manager.
+Sure hope everything works for you.

+## If You Are a User

+The releases contain executables built with pyinstaller that should work for you without setting up virtual environments or installing requirements.
+Pick a release to the right that matches your OS, download the release zip file, unzip it, and you should be ready to go.
+The README in the unzipped release will contain more information about getting started.

+## If You Are A Developer

 In general, you will need to clone this repo to your local host or download the associated tar file and expand it.